front/gutenberg-js/README.md

 In order to ensure Gutenberg JS never breaks because of our overrides, we had to use fixed versions for the overrided packages in `package.json`.

-So everytime we have to update Gutenberg JS, there are 3 steps we must follow:
+So everytime we have to update Gutenberg JS, there are several steps we must follow:

-1. Check @wordpress packages versions from Gutenberg release we want to upgrade to and update `package.json` file.
+1. Check @wordpress packages versions from Gutenberg release we want to upgrade to and update `package.json` file (`npm outdated` could help).
 2. Check if there are new @wordpress packages and import them in `index.js` file'.
 3. Check if our overrides are updated and work well with new @wordpress packages versions.
 4. Check if there are new blocks containing images and apply `data` attributes override.